 If the provider has ordered pain medications this may be helpful in controlling the patient’s pain.
 Administering pain medication should be based on the pain assessment.

-3. Assist patient with developing a regular exercise routine.
+3. Assist the patient with developing a regular exercise routine.

 Physical and occupational therapy may be beneficial in treating pain or in keeping it at a manageable level.